Attendance / Reporting Absence

 If a child arrives after the gates are locked they will receive an ‘L’ code up until 9.30am.
 If a child arrives after 9.30am they will receive a ‘U’ code.
 This is considered an unauthorised absence.

-A series of unauthorised late marks may lead to referral to the EWO (Education Welfare Officer).
-The school may consider referring to Gloucestershire Council for legal action if unauthorised absences continue and parents fails to engage with guidance and support.
+The school may consider referring to Gloucestershire Council for legal action (see legal sanctions information section) if there are a series of unauthorised late marks and parents fails to engage with guidance and support.

 What happens if I am late collecting my child?

 The School expects prompt collection of all children at the end of the school day (3.10pm Infants and 3.15pm Juniors).
 However, we do appreciate that unforeseen circumstances (e.g. traffic, illness) may occur from time to time.
 We would ask parents to advise school as soon as possible if this happens, by phoning 01452 527 020.
 The school closely monitors late collections.
 Pupils who remain uncollected after 3.30pm will be admitted into After-School Care whilst their parents are contacted to collect them.
 The parent / carer will incur a £5.00 non-booking fee per child in addition to the session charge.
 If this persistently happens, we will initially meet with you to discuss this.
 If no improvement is seen, this may result in a charge for child care.

 Does the School need letters explaining my child’s absence, or will a phone call do?

 We expect parents to notify the school every morning of absence by 9.30am, unless the length of absence is known in advance.
 We will contact you if your child has not arrived in school by 9.30am and no message has been left.
 If we do not receive an explanation, or if the explanation is unsatisfactory, we will not authorise the absence.
 You may leave a telephone message 01452 527020) or e-mail to firstname.lastname@example.org .